icc-canoo/handbook/docs/annual-cycle.md

 ## April 1
 - New fiscal year begins
 - All-staff gather in Toronto to work and have some fun.
+It's important to acknowledge that some people find these meet-ups tiring.
+There's a lot of together time and lots of programming, which are very different to the normal rhythm of working from home by yourself.
+We encourage everyone to paritipate in the full program, but if you need to take some time away from the group to do some quiet work or step out to take a break, that's fine.
+Just make sure you let your manager know.

 ## July 1
 - Canada Day.
 We normally host a big enhanced citizenship ceremony.